CaioCeretta/github-coder-speedrun/convit3-digital/apps/mobile/comments.md

 For the routing of the event detail page, as we are working with stacks in the RootLayout, we'll go to that file and create a new <Stack.Screen> with the name of the routes we are going in, in this case name="(stack)/eventos/[id]".

+## Add Event Via QrCode

+so the first thing is that we have a function in our context which holds the events state that when we read a qrcode, this function will be triggered with that read code, in the function implementation, we are assigning to a constant idESenha the value of the json parsing of that qrcode.

+We are using a qrcode, which we firstly defined in the eventos, the content of it is that it has an id and a password, after we successfully read that qrcode, we'll do as follows.

+The id and the senha are the required data to access the event, and now we are firstly importing the httpPost from our useAPI hook, we previously created for accessing the database

+So in this function we will pass the eventos/acessar, that is an endpoint on our API, which receives the id and the senha of the event, this endpoint checks if the id passed exists in a persisted event, and if the senha is equal to the evento returned column senha.
+If there isn't an evento, we will exclude the event locally, in case it does not exist.

+Now we create a constant novosEventos that holds every event, that does not have the same id as the evento fetched

+We push that evento to that novosEventos array, save the item locally as the key eventos using the localStorage function we created,

+Now we are creating a carregarEventos function, where we'll get the eventos array saved in the localStorage, and for each of them saved on the localStorage, we'll execute the function a carregarEvento function, which will simply check if the id e senha of the eventos being passed are consistent, and will run the current one on the function